Notes on the Geography of The Western United States: Downtown Dallas I

 Here the same building is seen from the narrow side facing Elm.
 A smaller but similar store in Fort Worth is now lofts; the Dallas store houses a community college.

 Just for comparison, here's a hotel that opened a decade earlier in Carrollton, about 15 miles to the north.
-By 1908, the Cottonbelt, Katy, and Frisco lines all came through the town and intersected near the present corner of I-35 East and Beltline Road.
+By 1908, the Cottonbelt, Katy, and Frisco lines all came through the town and met near the present corner of I-35 East and Beltline Road.
 People needed a place to stay.
-The hotel is now in the Heritage Village.
+The hotel is now in the Dallas Heritage Village.

 Busch put up an office building, too.
 It was the Busch Building until the 1920s, when it became the Kirby.
 Offices for decades, it's now--but you don't have to be told--apartments.
 The building to its right is the Magnolia, now a hotel but originally the home of the Magnolia Oil Company.
 Two years after the building's completion, the company was taken over by Socony Mobil, which promptly put its trademark Pegasus up there.